quocnh/Automated-Defect-Inspection-System-Using-Robotic-Arm-and-DeepLearning/draft_paper.md

 ## 4. Creating a Deep Learning Model
 ### 4.1 Preparing data
-In this section describes how the data set was created and what it contains.
+To efficiently prepare the dataset, a custom C++ program was developed to extract frames from video recordings.
+This approach significantly reduced the time and effort required for object data collection, as it automated the process of capturing high-quality images of the inspected objects.
+Using computer vision techniques, the program ensured accurate frame extraction while maintaining image quality for subsequent processing.

-The images were obtained by filming the fruits while they are rotated by a motor and then extracting frames.
+The captured frames were then pre-processed and labeled to serve as input for a deep learning model.
+This streamlined workflow demonstrates expertise in C++ programming for high-performance tasks, the application of computer vision for automation, and the integration of deep learning to solve real-world challenges in defect detection.

-Apple was planted in the shaft of a low speed motor (3 rpm) and a short movie of 20 seconds was recorded.
+Apple (an object) was planted in the shaft of a low speed motor (3 rpm) and a short movie of 20 seconds was recorded.
 Behind the fruits we placed a white sheet of paper as background.However due to the variations in the lighting conditions, the background was not uniform and we wrote a dedicated algorithm which extract the fruit from the background.
 This algorithm is of flood fill type: Start from